 The Secretary of the Senate shall select the secretary of each committee, either from its own membership or, where appropriate in the judgement of the Secretary of the Senate, from other parts of the University.

 Standing Committees are formed to consider continuing questions.
-A Standing Committee is established, and its membership and terms of reference determined, by resolution of the Senate.
+A Standing Committee is established, and its membership and terms of reference determined, by resolution of the Senate only after a motion for its establishment, to be accompanied by draft terms of reference, has been referred to the Governance and Nominating Committee and that Committee has reported back to the Senate with its recommendations in that regard.
 Once established, a Standing Committee serves continuously with progressive changes in membership.
 Terms of service on standing committees shall normally be 2 years unless specified otherwise in the terms of reference.
 Each Standing Committee shall report to the Senate at least once a year.

 Special Committees are formed to consider specific questions.
-A special committee is established, and its membership and terms of reference determined, by resolution of the Senate.
+A special committee is established, and its membership and terms of reference determined, by resolution of the Senate only after a motion for its establishment, to be accompanied by draft terms of reference, has been referred to the Governance and Nominating Committee and that Committee has reported back to the Senate with its recommendations in that regard.
 A special committee serves until it is discharged by the Senate.

 Standing Committees and Special Committees may establish subcommittees for special purposes or issues that may be ongoing.
 Subcommittees shall be accountable to, report to, and be discharged by, the parent committee.
 Membership and terms of reference shall be determined by the parent committee.
 Observers to Standing Committees and Special Committees may attend meetings of Subcommittees unless they are expressly excluded by the terms of reference for the subcommittee or special committee.